mtimma001/final-project-phase4-timma/README.md

 ---

-## Dynamic Visualizations: The Novel Feature
+## The Novel Feature: Dynamic Visualizations

 **Dynamic Filters**:
 Users can select time periods, specific trials, or participants to generate custom visualizations.
 The default functionality displays all data when no filters are applied, ensuring a comprehensive view even without user input.